 There’s more to knowing where you need to file taxes than your income, though.
 Folks whose incomes for a certain tax year were low enough to put them below the threshold for needing to file federal income taxes may still be required to file.
 For example, if you took distributions from a Health Savings Account (HSA), if you own your own business and made $400 or more, or if you earned money from which your employer didn’t withhold payroll taxes you must file a tax return.
 Other circumstances that require you to file federal income taxes are if you received unemployment benefits, you owe household employment taxes or you owe taxes on distributions from a retirement account.

 Even if you don’t technically have to file federal income taxes you might want to do so anyway.
-Why?
-Because you might get some money out of it, that’s why!
+The truth is you might get some money out of it.
 You may be eligible for a tax refund if you had too much withheld from payroll taxes.
-Who doesn’t want a tax refund?
 Before you file, make a plan for what you will do with any money you get back from the government.
 Will you pay old bills?
 Save for an emergency?

 If your income was low in the tax year and you meet eligibility requirements you may be eligible for a tax credit like the Earned Income Tax Credit or the Child and Dependent Care Credit.
 If the prospect of a refund or a tax credit hasn’t already convinced you to file, remember that it’s better to be safe than sorry.
 If you go ahead and file you won’t be left wondering whether you should have filed, and you won’t face IRS penalties.
 The IRS offers its own free tax help software, and many community organizations offer free tax help to low-income folks as well.
 Just stay away from places that charge fees for tax preparation and offer loans based on promised tax refunds.